 Bachelor of Arts: BA degree

-The B.A. in Visual Art and Design best suits students who wish to combine studio art and a minor or second degree in another discipline.
-Students in this emphasis can focus their study in an emphasis area, or choose a more general path.
-This degree pairs well with a second major in Art Education.
+The BA in Visual Art and Design is best suited to students who wish to combine studio art, and a minor or second degree in another discipline.
+This degree pairs well with a second major in Art Education, Creative Writing, Psychology, and more.

 Bachelor of Fine Arts: BFA degree.